 Douglas College > Programs & Courses > Training Group > Employment Services & Career Development > Youth > SEED Youth Employment Program

-SEED - Sustainable Employment & Environmental Directions - is a government funded program to help unemployed youth in the lower mainland find and keep a full-time job.
+SEED - Sustainable Employment & Environmental Directions - is a government-funded program to help unemployed youth in the lower mainland find and keep a full-time job.

 Many SEED participants have limited work experience.
 Some are even looking to get their first job.
 Many are new to Canada and most have limited education, either here or from their home country.
 SEED participants share a common goal of wanting to improve their lives by increasing their employment skills and finding steady employment.

 SEED participants are paid minimum wage while attending the 5-week classroom training.
 Additional supports are available for transportation.
+To celebrate personal success, a financial bonus is paid to participants who fully complete the SEED program.

 To apply for SEED you MUST be:

-Douglas College – New Surrey Training Site
+Douglas College – New Surrey Training Centre

 13769 - 104th Avenue (Beside Long & McQuade)